 See PHS 398 Instructions, Section 4.1, pages 14–19.
 Text limit: Do not exceed the single form page as provided.

-IMPORTANT: Current INBRE-funded investigators applying for an additional year of funding MUST use the SAME NIH-approved proposal title from previous years.
+IMPORTANT: Current INBRE-funded investigators applying for an additional year of funding for the same project MUST use the SAME proposal title approved by NIH/NIGMS for the previous year.
 DO NOT alter, amend, add to, or invent a new proposal title even if the scope or aims of your research have matured.
-If a returning investigator is proposing an entirely new research project with a completely different scope and aims, please talk first with the Montana INBRE office before proceeding.
+If a returning investigator is proposing an entirely new research project with a completely different scope and aims, please talk first with Montana INBRE program leadership before proceeding with your proposal.

 2. Project Summary